 Why Study Business or Economics?

 In pursing business, you will learn how organizations create, manage, market, finance, and track value.
 In pursuing economics, you will learn to apply mathematical models to data in order to answer public policy questions and private enterprise problems.
 At Wheaton, you’ll develop intellectual competence in the disciplines of business and economics in ways that foster Christian character and inspire commitment to build the church and benefit society worldwide.

 Why Study Business or Economics at Wheaton?

 Your training at Wheaton will thoroughly integrate biblical and theological principles and values with economic and business reasoning to help you become ethical leaders and make a positive impact on the world for Christ and His Kingdom.

 You’ll develop critical thinking, analytical reasoning, and problem-solving skills through courses in and outside our majors.
-As the demand for people who can integrate information from a variety of sources and think broadly grows in the job market, a business education with a liberal arts orientation will provide you with a sustaining advantage as you seek careers in fields such as advertising, human resource management, actuarial science, financial information, marketing, management, finance, and law.
+As the demand for people who can integrate information from a variety of sources and think broadly grows in the job market, a business education with a liberal arts orientation will provide you with a sustaining advantage as you seek careers in fields such as advertising, human resource management, economics, actuarial science, accounting, public policy, marketing, management, finance, and law.

 The learning that happens both in and outside of classrooms balances knowledge and practical experiences.
 Students have many leadership and learning opportunities through participation in real-world business projects, business internships, campus organizations, field trips to local businesses, international programs, and research assistantships.